Adventech/sabbath-school-lessons/src/en/2023-02/09/inside-story.md

 As our friendship grew by God’s grace, we sought to take a new step in our friendship.
 We began to pray for the right moment to give him a Bible.

 One day, I noticed that Hussein was upset.
 He impatiently explained that his bicycle, his only transportation to work, had been stolen.
 He was preoccupied with trying to find a bicycle to borrow.
 That’s the day that I began praying for a bicycle for my friend.
-Several months passed, and we received an unexpected gift of U.S.$40.
+Several months passed, and we received an unexpected gift of USD 40.
 I was puzzled.
 It seemed like God had sent the money directly from heaven.
 As I was praying a short time later, the distinct thought came to me, “Show Jesus to your friend.
 Buy a bicycle for Hussein.”
 I set aside the $40 and began adding to it.

 But the country’s economy worsened by the day, and no matter how much money I saved, I did not seem to have enough to buy a bicycle.
 But I kept praying and saving.
 I also went to many second-hand bicycle shops.
 I began imagining what it would be like to give Hussein a bicycle for his birthday!